ravendb/bootcamp/src/Unit-1/lesson1/README.md

 ## Understanding the `Collection` concept
 Documents in RavenDB are all stored in the same storage space.
 They are not physically grouped in any way.
-But, you probably expects some level of organization.
+But, you probably expect some level of organization.
 For example, documents holding customers data are very different from documents holding products information, and you want to talk about groups of them.
 RavenDB allows for a document to be stamped with a string value that will be